 Substance abuse is always a risky business.
 During the pandemic, it is even more so.
 The coronavirus is highly contagious, and it tends to attack a person’s ability to breathe.
 Many types of drugs also decrease the ability to take in a good, healthy breath.
 When the effects of the virus are added to the drugs’ effects, chances of survival can be decreased.
 Substances that are well known to decrease lung function and capacity include:

 Teen Dual Diagnosis Treatment Is Essential

-When the importance of social distancing to control the spread of the virus came to light, governments quickly set to work on deciding what our country absolutely could not do without.
+When the importance of social distancing to control the spread of the virus came to light, governments quickly decided what our country absolutely could not do without.
 Physical healthcare, food resources, and transportation were obvious choices.
-Mental health and substance abuse treatment support was placed at the top of the list of essential services, as well.
+Mental health and substance abuse treatment support was placed at the top of the list of essential services.

 Not only have mental health concerns been increasing over the past several years, but the impact of the virus on our society has directly contributed to increased reports of depression, anxiety, and substance abuse.
 Mental health problems are difficult enough to deal with on their own.

 When substance abuse is also present, treating the underlying mental health problems can become even more difficult.
-In the past, treatment providers would attempt to address the substance abuse problem before moving on to the psychological sources behind the addiction.
+In the past, treatment providers would attempt to address the substance abuse problem before moving on to the addiction’s psychological sources.
 Currently, providers recognize that simultaneous treatment for both disorders produces the best outcome.